CO Supervisor Wins Valor Award For Helping Victim of Car Accident

 Firefighter EMTs later showed up and Boyle worked with them as a team to stabilize the woman and strap her to a stretcher.
 “I didn’t let loose of her from the time I started until the time they shut the back doors of the ambulance,” he said.

 After the ambulance left, “I was just standing there,” he said.
 “I peeled my gloves off.
 I asked the police if they needed any help and they said no. I had to go home and change my uniform because there was blood on it and glass in my knee (from kneeling on the road) and my pants were torn.”

 Then he went to work at the prison.

-Boyle said his training at the Department of Corrections kicked in when he was at the accident.
+Boyle said his training at DOC kicked in when he was at the accident.
 “Every one of us who works for the department is trained to deal with emergency situations.
 Most people run away from things and we run towards them.
 It’s just natural for me to do what I did,” he said.

 Asked if he helped save the woman’s life, Boyle said, “I don’t want to say that.
 I don’t want to take any ownership of that because I just did what anyone of us would have done, really… We deal with emergencies on a daily basis.
 It was something I could respond to.
 There are plenty of men and women here (at DOC) who do it every day and they would have done the same thing I did.”

 Steve Sinclair, the assistant secretary of prisons for the department agreed, noting that as much as Sergeant Boyle’s “actions that day exemplify what we want to see in all staff, you have to recognize that at all of our facilities and field offices, heroes pass through those doors every day.”